ajohnson1/ajohnson1.github.io/bobsonly.md

 This is an example of the Q-set parity law.
 With Grandsire Triples using only common bobs there is only one lead head which brings up a row which leads to the proof of the impossibility of a extent of Grandsire Triples using just common bobs.
 Stedman Triples is made up of sixes, and any row could appear in a six defined by one of six possible six-ends, three quick or three slow, which breaks the Q-set parity law restriction, similar to how in Cambridge Surprise Minor a row can appear either of two leads, the forward or backwards version, thus allowing a bobs-only 720.

 B-blocks have a pair of bells dodging behind and two B-blocks can cover all the rows with a pair of bells dodging a particular way round.
 For each pair there are six possible complementary pairs of B-blocks, as illustrated by the six-ends below.
-The 'QS' is my convention for a quick six-end (to be followed by a slow six) and SQ for a slow six-end.
+The `QS` is my convention for a quick six-end (to be followed by a slow six) and `SQ` for a slow six-end.

 ```
 2314567QS